Compressing Flow Fields with Edge-aware Homogeneous Diffusion Inpainting: Encoding

 Our edge-aware homogeneous inpainting algorithm also requires a set of mask points to be able to reconstruct a flow field.
 To reduce the coding cost of our method we choose mask pixels on a regular grid instead of arbitrary positions.
 Mask positions are uniquely determined by the image dimensions and a density parameter $d$.

-Adaptive approaches like the rectangular subdivision of Schmaltz et al.~\cite{SWB09} usually give better results for diffusion processes.
+Adaptive approaches like the rectangular subdivision of Schmaltz et al.~\cite{SPME14} usually give better results for diffusion processes.
 They accumulate mask pixels around edges to compensate the inability of homogeneous diffusion to preserve edges.
 Our codec, however, already stores edge information explicitly.
 This way adaptive schemes do not provide a large benefit over a regular mask.
 In this case the small improvement in quality that these methods provide cannot compensate for the overhead of storing a more complex mask.

 As edges can form isolated segments that do not contain a point of the regular grid, we additionally store the average flow value of such segments.
-This is equivalent to storing a single mask pixel at an arbitrary position in this segment.
+For homogeneous diffusion, this is equivalent to storing a single mask pixel at an arbitrary position inside this segment.